RyanSeidel/StudiUS/README.md

 _created by Ryan, Liz, Tarek, Mindy, and Cody_

+Summary:
+StudiUS, a project designed for Internet Programming, was developed by our team as a web application.
+Aimed at university students, it allows for the creation of virtual study and game rooms where users can connect and interact.
+The purpose of the application was to facilitate a fun and interactive environment for students to engage with each other.

 This project uses Node.js with Express Framework, and other dependencies listed below:

 ## Dependencies